|

 of what evolved into contemporary and smooth jazz.”

-As he hints all throughout The City and on such recent productions
+As he hints all throughout The City and on such

-as guitarist Jeff Golub’s “Temptation”, Brown
+recent productions as guitarist Jeff Golub’s “Temptation”,

-pocket grooves on The City.
+in the pocket grooves on The City.
 “D.C. is a multi-talented

 Croatian musician and engineer who runs all my Pro Tools gear,”